-Plan Category (a) Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Exerci Outstand hted-Average se Price of ling Options, s and Rights (c) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) Equity compensation plans approved by security holders - - 1,113,476 (1) Equity compensation plans not approved by security holders 443,277 (2) \$ 6.39
+Plan Category (a) Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (b) Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights (c) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) Plan Category warrants and Rights warrants and Rights Column (a)) Equity compensation plans approved by security holders 162,840 \$ - 824,676 (1) Equity compensation plans not approved by security holders 21,750 (2 2) \$ 6.35

-Represents shares available for issuance under the Company's 2006 Equity Incentive Plan, as amended and restated effective February 9, 2016 (1)(the "Amended Plan").
+(1) Represents shares available for issuance under the Company's 2006 Equity Incentive Plan, as amended and restated effective February 9, 2016 (the "Amended Plan").
 This plan provides for the granting or awarding of stock options, stock, restricted stock and other forms of equity to employees (including officers), consultants and directors of the Company.
-This also includes 399,027 shares that may be issued pursuant to outstanding PPSUs and PCUs based on achievement of performance metrics, where applicable, and otherwise assuming the target award is met.
+This includes 162,840 shares that may be issued pursuant to outstanding performance based phantom stock units ("PPSUs") based on achievement of performance metrics, where applicable, and otherwise assuming the target award is met.

-Represents shares issuable upon exercise of outstanding options granted under the Company's 2006 Equity Incentive Plan (as amended and (2) restated as of October 2007), which was in place prior to the Amended Plan.
-This includes 44,250 options with a weighted-average term of 5.32 years.
-This also includes 399,027 shares that may be issued pursuant to outstanding PPSUs, based on achievement of performance metrics, where applicable, and otherwise assuming the target award is met.
+(2) Represents shares issuable upon exercise of outstanding options granted under the Company's 2006 Equity Incentive Plan (as amended and restated as of October 2007), which was in place prior to the Amended Plan.
+This includes 21,750 options with a weighted-average term of 4.29 years.